tenserebel/Recommenders/README.md

 # Recommenders
-A webpage for multi-recommendation system consisting of movie, book and game.
+A webpage for multi-recommendation system consisting of movie, book and game..
 ## Libraries used are:
 1)Pandas